Social Services Overview

 Met Council's Holocaust Survivor Program is a multi-faceted program that assists Holocaust Survivors with services such as emergency financial assistance, kosher food package delivery to their home, holistic case management, short-term counseling and social events.

-Metropair is a free home safety and security program for the elderly and handicapped people throughout all five boroughs of New York City.
+Metropair is a free home safety and security program for the elderly people throughout all five boroughs of New York City.

 The goal of the program is to upgrade the soundness of an older person’s residence to improve its structural integrity and safety.